marian-scientific/proposals/UP001 - MCS/README.md

 If the above requirements are granted, I will meet with the appointed technical lead to discuss follow-on actions, schedule, proposed design, and validation test plan.

-## Proposal Status: Not yet reviewed
+## Proposal Status: Approved

+Appointed Technical Lead: Anthony Remark
+Issued project ID #: 03006
+Approved budget: $0.00